blueskyletters/blueskyletters.github.io/_posts/2020-09-09-book-recommendations-malayalam-literature-with-translation.md

 ##### 5. _The Ivory Throne: Chronicles of the House of Travancore_ by Manu.
 S. Pillai

 A historical non-fiction written in English, The Ivory Throne is a biography of Sethu Lekshmi Bhai covering her life during her reign in the House of Travancore.
 The title of the book itself got me hooked!
-If you have a keen interest on reading about the history of royal families, then this book is definitely for you!
+If you have a keen interest in reading about the history of royal families, then this book is definitely for you!